status-im/status-go/waku/README.md

 `Peer` represents a remote Waku client with which the local host waku instance exchanges data / messages.

-`WakuHost` is the local instance of waku, which both interacts with remote clients (peers) and local clients (like `status-react`, via a RPC API).
+`WakuHost` is the local instance of waku, which both interacts with remote clients (peers) and local clients (like `status-mobile`, via a RPC API).

 ---